rust-lang/rust/src/doc/book/error-handling.md

 mix of `Option` and `Result` types.
 Must we resort to explicit case analysis, or can we continue using combinators?

-For now, let's revisit one of the first examples in this chapter:
+For now, let's revisit one of the first examples in this section:

 ```rust,should_panic
 use std::env;